-The members of the Company's Strategic Planning Committee are Messrs.
-Nick A. Caporella (Chairman), Hathorn, Kling and Cecil D. Conlee.
-Mr. Conlee is Founding Partner of CGR Advisors and was a former member of the Burnup and Sims, Inc. board from 1973 through March 1994.
-One meeting was held during Fiscal 2007.
+The current members of the Company's Strategic Planning Committee are Messrs.
+Nick A. Caporella (Chairman), Cecil D. Conlee and Samuel C. Hathorn, Jr. Mr. Conlee is Founding Partner of CGR Advisors and was a former member of the Burnup and Sims Inc. board from 1973 through March 1994.
+One meeting was held during Fiscal 2008.
 The principal function of the Strategic Planning Committee is to provide the Chairman and Chief Executive Officer of the Company with additional advice and consultation on the long-term strategies of the Company.

 Each director attended all of the meetings of the Board and Committees on which he serves.
+We have no formal policy regarding directors' attendance at annual meetings of shareholders, but we encourage all of our directors to attend our annual shareholder meetings.

-Nick Caporella currently beneficially owns 75.1% of the Company's outstanding Common Stock.
-As a result, the Company is a "controlled company" within the meaning of the NASDAQ listing standards and is not currently required to have independent directors comprise a majority of its Board of Directors or to have independent directors comprise its Compensation and Stock Option Committee or its Nominating Committee under the listing standards of NASDAQ.
-Notwithstanding, a majority of both the Board of Directors of the Company and the Company's Compensation and Stock Option Committee are independent.
-Messrs Hathorn, Kling and Klock qualify as independent directors within the meaning of the NASDAQ marketplace rules.
+Mr. Nick A. Caporella currently beneficially owns 74.4% of the Company's outstanding Common Stock.
+As a result, the Company is a "controlled company" within the meaning of the NASDAQ listing standards and is therefore not currently required to have independent directors comprise a majority of its Board of Directors or to have independent directors comprise its Compensation and Stock Option Committee or its Nominating Committee.
+Messrs.
+Samuel C. Hathorn, Jr. and Joseph P. Klock, Jr. qualify as independent directors under the NASDAQ listing standards.